ciubotarum/coding-challanges/src/theory.md

 * interactions or communications between objects

 **Examples:**
-#### theory.examples.Strategy Pattern
+#### Strategy Pattern
-* defines algorithms, encapsulate and make them interchangeable
+* defines algorithms, encapsulate and make them interchangeable (one can be used instead of another)
 * the algorithm vary independently from clients that use it
+* change the behaviour of an object at runtime

+How to use it:
+* A game character that can use different weapons
+* defines the interface for the various strategies
+* implement the strategy interface for different types of weapons
+* use a strategy to perform an action

 #### Observer Pattern
 * defines a ne-to-many dependency between objects